El blog de Archer Dental

 At home, brushing and flossing consistently is your best line of defense.
 Using a water flosser or antimicrobial rinse may also be beneficial if recommended by your provider.
 And as always, attending your scheduled checkups is the best way to stay on top of your progress and catch any early signs of recurrence.

-Protect Your Progress with Archer Dental
+Protect your progress with Archer Dental.

-Have questions about your healing process?
-We’re just a phone call away.
-Visit us at 5200 S Archer Ave, Ste #3, Chicago, IL 60632 or request your next appointment online today.
-Together, we’ll help you stay healthy, confident, and smiling.
+Have questions about your healing?
+Reach us at (773) 581-1345 or visit us at 5200 S Archer Ave, Ste #3, Chicago, IL 60632.
+Together, we'll help you stay healthy, confident, and smiling.

 Blog dental